Skip to contents

 x

-A contingency table (of class table) for which to compute the statistic.
+A contingency table (of class table).

 Value